 How does the layering system work?

-At its most basic level, the layering system will consist of three layers, including:
+At a basic level, the layering system consists of three layers:

 Below we'll take a look at these layers in a little more detail: